 While PoS transaction is growing in the country, an informal Roadside PoS Terminal cash withdrawal industry is also growing.
 These service providers make money by selling mainly convenience to people who don’t want to pass through the unnecessary and avoidable stressful process of accessing a Human Teller or Automated Teller Machine (ATM) common with Nigerian Banks.

 This business came to life when small businesses who already use PoS machine to accept bank cards of payments for goods and services, started using their PoS terminals to debit customers account in exchange for the equivalent cash and a fee.
 This way the small business reduces the risk of having too much cash to worry about and at the same time make money from the transaction.

-Currently, there are standalone businesses offering this service and even more: you can make cash withdrawals from your bank account using a PoS machine and make cash deposit into any account using the traditional mobile banking app, which serves as the source of cash for the withdrawals.
+Currently, there are standalone businesses offering this service and even more: you can make cash withdrawals from your bank account using a PoS machine and make a cash deposit into any bank account using the traditional mobile banking app, which serves as the source of cash for the withdrawals.

-These businesses are mostly found around markets making them very convenient for traders in the market who no longer have to go far from their shops or spend long time on queues to use any of these services in an actual Bank.
+These businesses are mostly found around markets making them very convenient for traders in the market who no longer have to go far from their shops or spend a long time on queues to use any of these services in an actual Bank.

 To access the services of a roadside `banks` in Karimo Market in a poor suburb of Abuja, I paid N200 to withdraw N5000 cash using my Debit Card on a PoS and N200 to make a deposit in my account (or one’s account).

 This is good business as POS terminals are free with a fee per transaction typically 0.25% with a cap or N1,200.
 On the deposit service, which is actually the business person transferring money from his own account to mine using a bank mobile app, it costs him as low as N52.50 if he uses a First Bank account.